 Email sent to Zendesk Support can be suspended or rejected.
 Suspended emails are oten, but not always, spam.
 This article explains what suspended tickets are and your options for managing them.

 For information, see the support tip What does "Detected as spam" mean?

 What are suspended tickets?

-An email can be suspended for several reasons, some for intentional policy reasons.
-A common reason is that the email is from an unregistered user when you require users to register.
-Example:
+An email can be suspended for a variety of reasons.
+For example, one common reason is that the email is from an unregistered user when you require users to register.